 The point of mentioning it was to validate the practice of asking the living Imam to pray for rain.
-Ibn Hajar certainly did not think the narration of Malik al-Dar was a proof for istighatha or asking the dead for supernatural help.
-This innovated understanding was introduced by misguided people later and Malik al-Dar is innocent of it, may Allah be pleased with him.
+Ibn Hajar certainly did not think the narration of Malik al-Dar was proof for istighatha or asking the dead for supernatural help.
+This innovative understanding was introduced by misguided people later and Malik al-Dar is innocent of it, may Allah be pleased with him.

 Another narration wrongly cited to justify supplicating to the deceased is the story of the blind man who asked the Prophet (ṣ) for his supplication and intercession.

 Uthman ibn Hunayf reported: A man with damaged eyesight came to the Prophet, peace and blessings be upon him, and he said, “Supplicate for Allah to heal me.”
 The Prophet said:

 إِنْ شِئْتَ دَعَوْتُ وَإِنْ شِئْتَ صَبَرْتَ فَهُوَ خَيْرٌ لَكَ